couchbase-examples/atlas-device-sdk-cblite-compare/dotnet.md

 Conversely, Couchbase Lite offers a flexible data handling approach.
 All information is stored as JSON documents in the database.
 This format allows developers to freely choose how they structure, write, and read their data.
 The flexibility of JSON documents enables a variety of patterns and structures to be implemented, adapting easily to the evolving needs of the application and reducing the need for extensive initial planning.

 ## Collections
-In Realm, objects are stored in collections based on the object type (all objects in a collection are of the same type) unless the developer is using the [Realm Unstructured](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/define-realm-object-model/#define-unstructured-data) data API (RealmAny).
-Storing data in this way comes at a performance cost in Realm.
+In Realm, objects are stored in [collections](https://www.mongodb.com/docs/atlas/device-sdks/sdk/dotnet/model-data/data-types/collections/#working-wth-collections) based on the object type (all objects in a collection are of the same type).

 Couchbase Lite supports Scopes and Collections for storing JSON documents.
 A scope is a namespace that may contain up to 1,000 collections.
 Collections are a group of JSON documents, whose contents can be different (schema doesn’t have to be the same).
 Storing documents with different schemas in the same Collection comes at no performance loss in Couchbase Lite and SQL++ has keywords to help you query for documents that are missing a property(field).